“If you’re over 50 and you want six pack abs… You probably need a different fitness goal.” -Adam Fawcett

 - prevention of sprains, strains and falls

-- hips, shoulders, and every joint, moving better!
+- hips, shoulders, and every joint, moving pain free!

 - increased muscle mass